RottingApple/hands-on/3-gis/README.md

 docker run -p 5432:5432 fiitpdt/postgis
 ````

-Phew, no volume mapping neccessary this time.
-The rest is as usual.
-You can
-safely ignore errors about extension being already present and there are some
+You can safely ignore errors about extension being already present and there are some
 constraint validation failures, but don't worry about them.

 | Attribute| Value                  |